Louis Diat

-Louis Felix Diat (May 5, 1885 – August 29, 1957) was a French-American chef and culinary writer.
+Louis Félix Diat (May 5, 1885 – August 29, 1957) was a French-born American chef and culinary writer.
 It is also believed that he created vichyssoise soup during his time at the Ritz-Carlton.

 Biography

-Born in France ... naturalized thirty years ago as an American citizen ... ardently democratic in his sympathics today ...
+Born in France ... naturalized thirty years ago as an American citizen ... ardently democratic in his sympathies today ...
 M. Diat is one of the most famous among the clever chefs of America.
 He is a tall, slender, courtly man—very handsome with his iron-gray hair, heavy black brows, and dark, luminous eyes.
 Kindly, diffident in manner, he is nevertheless an exacting boss over the maze of kitchens, pantries and storerooms and the small army that mans them.
 He is also an enthusiast for American food.